Leasey.AI

 Competitive Analysis Establishes Realistic Baselines

-Would you rather hold out for $3,400 monthly rent and sit vacant for 45 days, or accept $3,250 and lease within 18 days – which generates superior annual revenue?
+Which generates superior annual revenue: holding out for $3,400 monthly rent and waiting 45 days, or accepting $3,250 and leasing within 18 days?
 Understanding 2025’s market reality requires rigorous competitive analysis before setting asking rents.
 Survey 10-15 comparable 4-bedroom Etobicoke listings on Realtor.ca within one kilometer radius, filtering for similar bed-bath configurations, property age, and condition.
-Calculate median asking rent, then note which properties reduced prices and by what percentage – this reveals market softness competitors already discovered through failed listings.
+Calculate the median asking rent.
+Note which properties reduced prices and by what percentage; this reveals market softness competitors already discovered through failed listings.
 Examine days-on-market data: if similar houses average 35-40 days vacant, the market signals tenant resistance to current pricing levels.
 According to Royal York Property Management, overpricing leads to extended vacancies that cost more than modest rent adjustments, with inventory up 22% creating buyer-favorable conditions.
 Calculate rent-to-income ratios ensuring tenant affordability: $3,200 monthly requires $9,143 gross income at the 35% threshold.
 Research reveals fewer tenants qualify as household incomes fail to pace rental increases, shrinking your viable applicant pool.

 Strategic Underpricing Accelerates Quality Applications